 “That which has been is now; and that which is to be has already been; and God required that which is past to happen.”
 (Eccl.
 3:15)

 Every morning and evening, after you have practiced forgiveness, name out loud a few things you are grateful for.
-Then name something that you wouldn’t ordinarily be grateful for–an automobile accident or a back injury–and feel gratitude for that, too.
+Then name something that you wouldn’t ordinarily be grateful for, such as an automobile accident or an injury, and feel gratitude for that, too.
 (See Meister Eckhart on Acceptance)

 7. Envisioning success

-At the end of your morning exercises, spend a few moments envisioning yourself joyfully celebrating at the end of the day because you have attained your goal.
+At the end of your morning exercises, spend a few moments envisioning yourself joyful at the end of the day because you have attained your goal.
 (A neighbor had told me about a time she levitated, so I envisioned myself levitating.)
-Then don’t think about it for the rest of the day.
+Then don’t think about success or failure for the rest of the day.

 • One-time exercise: watch this interview of one of the first six graduates of the Finder’s Course: https://youtu.be/v7bXukRfYmU.